varundasG/school_reports_php/README.md

 Attendance Report: http://localhost/school_reports/attendance_report.php
-Fees Due Report: http://localhost/school_reports/fees_due_report.php Students List: http://localhost/school_reports/students_list.php Screenshots
+Fees Due Report: http://localhost/school_reports/fees_due_report.php Students List: http://localhost/school_reports/students_list.php
-Below are some screenshots to help you understand the interface and output of the application:

-Attendance Report:

-Fees Due Report:

-Students List:

 Usage
 The application provides reports based on data from the MySQL database.
 Make sure to populate the database tables (students, attendance, fees) with sample data to see the reports in action.
-Contributing